nais/handbook/docs/technical/upgrading-kafka.md

 ## 2. Upgrade development environments

-Currently, NAV is the only tenant that uses Kafka, but we have two projects that fall in this category:
+Currently, NAV is the only tenant that uses Kafka, but we have one project that fall in this category:

 - nav-dev
-- nav-integration-test

 The upgrade should be announced clearly, with a request for teams to check their applications during the upgrade and after.